grantwinney/blog/content/posts/using-aws-lambda-and-tweetinvi-to-tweet-a-random-ghost-blog-post/index.md

   your posts can be a nice way to help someone out, and drive a little extra traffic to your site.
 Here's how you can automate the process on your Ghost blog - for free!
 tags:
-- AWS Lambda
+- aws-lambda
-- AWS
+- aws
-- Ghost Blog
+- ghost-blog
 title: Tweet random posts from a Ghost blog using AWS Lambda
 ---
 If you've got a Twitter (now X) account, and a blog with a lot of content, sharing your posts from time to time can be a nice way to drive a little extra traffic to your site.
 Plus, sharing your experience and knowledge could very well help someone out who would not have found your post otherwise.